Early Childhood Activity Bank

 ABOUT SUE LaBELLA

-Sue LaBella, Education World's early childhood editor, is a former teacher who loves writing activities and poems for young children.
+Sue LaBella, Education World's former early childhood editor, is a former teacher who loves writing activities and poems for young children.
 She lives in Connecticut with her family and her bulldog named Daisy.

 Activities by Sue LaBella